joshbegley/nyt-latest/previous.md

 https://nytimes.com/issue/todaysinyt/2025/10/06/todays-new-york-times-international-edition

 **The truth about tennis court speed and Roger Federer's comments on Alcaraz and Sinner**\
-`The tennis great's comments on whether slower courts benefit the two top players provoked heated discussion.`\
+`The tennis great's comments on whether slower courts benefit the two top men's players provoked heated discussion.`\
 https://nytimes.com/athletic/6682720/2025/10/06/tennis-court-speed-federer-zverev-sinner-alcaraz/

 **Ravaged by War: Trying to Survive Gaza’s Present, Hoping for a Future**\